montythummar/YoutubeExplode/ReadMe.md

  - Whether this video is listed, is muted, allows ratings, allows embedding and has closed captions
  - Video streams

-The video stream objects include the following data:
+The video stream objects include the following meta data:

  - URL
  - Type